 **Please note Versatile Tanks DO NOT repair water tanks**

-Ah, wine!
+Everybody loves a good glass of wine.
 Whatever gets you through the week, we say.
 But these days, it isn’t just about your collection but where you store it.

 The Seriously Swoon-worthy

 Depending on the space you have to work with, you may want to go all out.
 Just check out Business Insider’s article that features this impressive looking wine cellar below.
 It has a build in bar, and features over 1200 bottles.

 Similarly, you may want to take some inspiration from this wine cellar in a Georgian Mansion in Australia.

 You don’t have to go all out with your wine cellar.
 You may not have all the space in the world!
 Never fear as, if space is in short supply, you can go small but keep things functional.
 Small doesn’t have to lack character.